Multiple Choice Learning of Low-Rank Adapters for Language Modeling: Experimental details on captioning and translation tasks

 \subsubsection{Experimental setup}

-We used LLaVA 1.6 as the base model, which features 7.1 billion parameters.
+We used LLaVA 1.6 with Vicuna-7B \citep{zheng2023judging} for the LLM, as the base model, which features 7.1 billion parameters.
+We used the \href{https://github.com/haotian-liu/LLaVA?tab=readme-ov-file}{official codebase} for the implementation.
 We trained using \texttt{bfloat16} precision.
 We used LoRA adapters applied to the $Q, K, V$, up and down linear projections of each block of the language model.
-We used a rank $r$, with $r = 8$ and $\alpha = 32$ unless otherwise stated, with dropout equal to $0.1$.
-We trained each model with a batch size of $8$, with AdamW optimizer \cite{loshchilovdecoupled} (with $\beta_{1}=0.9$, and $\beta_{2}=0.98$), weight decay of $0.05$, using a cosine scheduler with maximum learning rate of $10^{-4}$, with a warmup ratio of $0.1$.
+Fine-tuning hyperparameters follow those from the \href{https://github.com/haotian-liu/LLaVA/blob/main/scripts/v1_5/finetune_task_lora.sh}{recipe} provided by the authors, except that we used smaller batch sizes and a lower LoRA rank due to compute constraints.
+We used a rank $r$, with $r = 8$ and $\alpha = 32$ unless otherwise stated, with dropout equal to $0.1$ (enabled during training, and disabled during inference).
+We trained each model with a batch size of $8$, with Adam optimizer \citep{diederik2014adam} (with $\beta_{1}=0.9$, and $\beta_{2}=0.999$), using a cosine scheduler with maximum learning rate of $2 \times 10^{-4}$, with a warmup ratio of $0.03$.
+Maximum sequence length is set to $2048$.
 Gradient clipping is used with a maximum gradient norm of $1.0$.
 We used 1 epoch for training, where we duplicated the image as many times as the number of its captions, such that the model sees exactly one time each caption.

-\subsection{Additional results}
+\subsubsection{Additional results}

+\textbf{Comparing with PaliGemma-3B.} Several works have explored improving caption diversity in image captioning \cite{wang2019describing, wang2020diversity, mahajan2020diverse}.
+Among those evaluating on TextCaps, \citet{zhang2022magic} and \citet{xu2021towards} report results, but their performance is far below that of recent VLMs, such as PaliGemma-3B \cite{beyer2024paligemma}.
+For example, the reported best corpus-level CIDEr on the TextCaps validation set are: 76.6 for \citet{zhang2022magic}, 95.5 for \citet{xu2021towards}, 127.48 for PaliGemma-3B (224x224).
+We therefore compare with PaliGemma-3B, which provides a publicly available \href{https://huggingface.co/google/paligemma-3b-ft-textcaps-224}{fine-tuned version} on Hugging Face.
+We evaluate it using DBS returning $K = 3$ hypotheses (Table \ref{tab:full_results_textcaps}).
+PaliGemma is a strong baseline, arguably the state-of-the-art open-weight model on TextCaps.
+Note, however, that the comparison is not entirely fair, as PaliGemma undergoes full-weight fine-tuning (instead of LoRA).
+Despite this, our method matches and even slightly improves its performance (Oracle SPIDEr of $0.955$ vs. $0.949$).
+We also expect that applying \texttt{LoRA-MCL} to PaliGemma could further improve the results.